spywhere/Javatar/README.md

 * %package% = Package code (for example `package java.utils;` or same as `package %packages_path%;`)
 * All Sublime Text's snippet macros can be used within Javatar snippets.
 For example: ${1} or ${2://Comment}

-### Javatar Imports
+### Javatar Packages
-Javatar required imports file (*.javatar-imports) to correctly import necessary Java's packages.
-These files contain all classes and their packages to use with Javatar.
+Javatar required packages file (*.javatar-packages) to correctly import necessary Java's packages.
+These files contain all classes, fields, methods and packages to use with Javatar.

-Imports file is a JSON file and has a very simple format.
-It is a list of a map which each key and value has following meaning...
+Javatar Packages file is a JSON file.
+You can read more details about each key and value in Proto.javatar-packages located within Javatar's Java folder.

-* type
-	* Must be a list of classes inside a package
+However, their are 2 special keys that is not normally used within Javatar Packages which are...

-* package
+* experiment
-	* Package that contains all above classes.
-Leave this key empty to bypass type checking.
-(Such as default import that do not have to included)
+	* Set this to `true` to exclude this package from Javatar's packages list.
 * always_import
-	* Always import this package even no class is used (this will import as `package.*`).
-This key is optional.
+	* Set this to `true` to always import this package even no class is used (this will import as `package.*`).

+Both keys are boolean type and also optional to use.

-Example of Javatar Imports is inside Javatar's Java folder (`PACKAGES_PATH/Javatar/Java`)
+Example of Javatar Packages is located inside Javatar's Java folder (`PACKAGES_PATH/Javatar/Java`)

 ### Additional Packages
-In upcoming feature, Javatar will use a new imports format which support both organize imports and (upcoming) method completion feature.
 By default, Javatar package will include Java SE7 class list inside its package.
 This will make Javatar take a little longer to install/update from Package Control.
-For other Java version, you can check out a link to additional package inside `Help and Support -> Additional Packages` menu.
+For other Java version, you can check out a link to additional package inside *Help and Support > Additional Packages* menu.

 ### Package Channels
 #### Stable Channel
 Stable channel is a default channel for every user who installed Javatar.
 This channel will release only fully working features and hide all incomplete features.

 #### Development Channel
 Development channel is a optional channel for user who want to try upcoming features which may not fully working or need improvements.
-All upcoming features will appear in `Javatar: Browse Commands > Development Section` only.
+All upcoming features will appear in *Javatar: Browse Commands > Development Section* only.

 Please note that stable channel update notes also apply on development channel too.

 #### Package Updates Notifications
 In order to notice important notes to all users, in stable channel or development channel or both, Javatar use custom notification system which will notice you *only once* when Javatar is ready to use.
 You can opt out this notification by settings `message_id` to `-1` in Javatar's user settings file, note that you can see update notes in README file or you will miss further important update notes.

 ### Actions History
 Actions History tracks how you use Javatar and helps solve the problem.
 By provides useful informations as request by developer (only when you submit an issue).
 A Javatar Action History Report will looks like this when using it properly...